 - giving local anaesthetic under the supervision of a dentist

 - applying temporary coatings and sealants to protect teeth

 - encouraging and demonstrating tooth brushing and flossing

 You’ll also maintain sterile conditions and occasionally take x-rays.
 A dental nurse may support you for some procedures.

-You may work in general dental practice, the community dental service and in hospitals.
+You could work in general dental practice, in the community dental service or in hospitals.

 Starter: £22,000 to £26,000

 Experienced: £28,500 to £35,000

 5. Working hours, patterns and environmentYou’ll usually work 8:30am to 5pm.
 You may sometimes need to work in the evenings and at weekends.

 If you’re based at a hospital, you could work shifts or be on call.